Savitri Devi: Death

 By the late 1970s, she had developed cataracts and her eyesight was rapidly deteriorating as a result.
 Myriam Hirn, a clerk from the French embassy in India, looked after her, making regular house visits.
-She decided to leave India, returning to Germany to live in Bavaria in 1981 before re-moving to France in 1982.
+She decided to leave India, returning to Germany to live in Bavaria in 1981 before moving back to France in 1982.

-Savitri eventually died in 1982 in Sible Hedingham, Essex, England, at a friend's home.
+Savitri died in 1982 in Sible Hedingham, Essex, England, at a friend's home.
 The cause of her death was recorded as a heart attack and coronary thrombosis.
-She was en route to lecture in the United States at the invitation of Matthias Koehl at the time of her death.
-Devi's ashes were shipped to the headquarters of the American Nazi Party in Arlington, Virginia, where they were purportedly placed next to those of George Lincoln Rockwell in a "Nazi hall of honor".
+She was en route to lecture in the United States at the invitation of Matt Koehl at the time of her death.
+Her body was cremated in a simple ceremony in Colchester, Essex which was attended by Tony Williams as well as two young British Nazis.
+Devi's ashes were shipped in an inscribed urn to the headquarters of the American Nazi Party in Arlington, Virginia, where they were then taken and purportedly placed by Matt Koehl next to those of George Lincoln Rockwell in a "Nazi Hall of Honor" in Milwaukee, Wisconsin.
+At the time of her death she was reportedly very poor.

+Views

+In addition to her racist and antisemitic views, Devi developed an occultist view of Nazism, as espoused in The Lightning and the Sun.
+She disliked democracy and the current state of western civilisation.
+Savitri was a proponent of a synthesis of Hinduism and Nazism, proclaiming Adolf Hitler to have been an avatar of the Hindu god Vishnu.
+She was an early Holocaust denier.